 When inspired, 1,500 words every morning, then I'm game for anything.
 When not, I read novels and intellectual tomes (Heidegger, anyone?) to braid the void.

-I also perform -- the singer-songwriter thing, one-man shows, slam poetry.
+I also perform -- singer-songwriter, one-man shows, slam poetry.

 So instead of being a consumer of culture, like most of us, I'm having a go at producing it, too.